milesj/optimal/docs/README.md

 - Autofills missing fields with default values.
 - Allows or restricts unknown fields.
 - Mark fields as nullable or required.
-- Handles complex operators like AND, OR, and XOR.
+- Handles logical operators AND, OR, and XOR.

 ```ts
 // Pass a partial object and define an explicit blueprint